 Erionite – Asbestos Impostor

-The state government and the Environmental Protection Agency (EPA) have been trying to enlist volunteers in the region to undergo health screenings to find out what the effects of breathing in fibers from the road materials have been.
+The state government and the Environmental Protection Agency (EPA) have been trying to enlist volunteers in the region to undergo health screenings to find out the effects of breathing in fibers from the road materials.

 Erionite was first implicated in behaving like asbestos and causing mesothelioma by researchers in Turkey.
-There people live around natural deposits of the mineral and use it for various purposes.
+People there live around natural deposits of the mineral and use it for various purposes.
 Researchers found that these people had higher-than-average rates of mesothelioma diagnoses.

-Sites Known to Have Asbestos
+North Dakota Job Sites Known to Have Asbestos

-Vermiculite plants that received shipments from Libby, Montana, and the erionite that still exists in the roads and natural deposits of western North Dakota, represent some of the biggest threats for making residents in the state sick.
-However, there have been other buildings and work sites that put people at risk.
+Vermiculite plants that received shipments from Libby, Montana, the erionite in the roads, and natural deposits of western North Dakota represent some of the biggest threats to North Dakotans.
+However, other buildings and work sites put people at risk.

 - M. Heskett Power Station, Mandan